 Let's employ a basic technique for finding affordable food in another country by eating where the locals choose to dine.

-A typical Panamanian meal consists of rice, beans and meat, with perhaps a small salad and some plantains included to round out the meal.
+A typical Panamanian plate is stocked with rice, beans, and meat.
+A small salad and some plantains round out the meal.

 Currency: The U.S. Dollar